Sigma-Delta Neural Network Conversion on Loihi 2: Methodology

 \subsection{Benchmarking NVIDIA Jetson}

 To compare our results on Loihi with conventional approaches, we ran the same network as an 16-bit floating point ANN on an NVIDIA Jetson Xavier edge AI board using the TensorRT library.
 The tegrastats tool provided by NVIDIA was used for power measurement and the VDD\_CPU\_GPU\_CV and VDD\_SOC power channels were combined to estimate the total power used for network execution.
 It should be noted that tegrastats on Xavier was not capable of measuring the power used solely by the GPU.
-Therefore, the comparison between the Xavier and Loihi is not an identical comparison since we report only the power used by the Loihi chip but must report the power used by the whole system-on-chip (SOC) in the case of the Xavier.
+Therefore, the comparison between the Xavier and Loihi 2 is not an identical comparison since we report only the power used by the Loihi 2 chip but must report the power used by the whole system-on-chip (SOC) in the case of the Xavier.
 This choice was made to be consistent with Intel's comparisons to a similar Jetson device\cite{shrestha_efficient_2023}.
-In order to temporally separate execution on the GPU from preprocessing steps performed on the CPUs, the initialization and preprocessing was performed first and then execution was paused then restarted before network using TensorRT.
+To separate GPU execution from CPU preprocessing, initialization and preprocessing were performed first, then execution was paused and resumed using TensorRT.
 The network was run with a batch size of 1 inside a python for-loop without the system GUI running.